ABOUT THE EXPERT

 University of Cincinnati

-Brian D. Moseley, MD, is an assistant professor in the Department of Neurology and Rehabilitation Medicine at the University of Cincinnati in Cincinnati, OH.
+Brian D. Moseley, MD, is an associate professor in the Department of Neurology and Rehabilitation Medicine at the University of Cincinnati in Cincinnati, OH.
 He was previously a clinical instructor at the University of California, Los Angeles, and an assistant professor of neurology at the Mayo Clinic in Rochester, MN.

 Dr Moseley earned his medical degree from Loma Linda University School of Medicine in Loma Linda, CA. He completed an internal medicine internship and an adult neurology residency at the Mayo School of Graduate Medical Education in Rochester, MN.
 He continued his training at the University of California, Los Angeles, with a 2-year clinical neurophysiology/epilepsy fellowship.